 - SAVE BOTH IMAGES: Save the main cover and the side cover image to somewhere you can easily find them on your computer.
 Ryan suggests saving them as JPEG files, but you could also save them in PNG or GIF formats.

 - UPLOAD BOTH IMAGES TO 3D-PACK.COM: Head over to 3d-pack.com - this is a website with a tool that generates 3d box graphics instantly and free of charge.
 Simply select ‘book’ from the different image options available (you can also create images for CD or DVD boxes), then upload the main cover and side images for your eBook.
 Then simply click on the button to create your 3d box and – hey presto!
 A 3d image of your ebook cover will magically appear!
 You can rotate this until you have it at the desired angle, then just save it in whichever format you wish (JPEG, GIF or PNG).

 - SAVE THE IMAGE TO YOUR COMPUTER: All you have to do now is right click on the image and save it to your computer – and that’s it.
 You’ve done it!
 You’ve created your very own 3d cover.

 This is a really easy way to create a professional looking 3d image for your eBook cover.
 What’s more, you’ll have the satisfaction of knowing you’ve done it all yourself and it hasn’t cost you a dime!

 If you have questions, comments or tips – particularly if you’ve any experience of creating your own eBook covers – I’d love to hear from you.
 Please leave a comment below.
 And if you’ve enjoyed this post, don’t forget to ‘like’ it and ‘share’ it with your friends!

 - free ebook cover design

-- how to make ebook covers
+- how to create an ebook cover for free

 Filed under: Writing a Book